msjaiswal/book-notes/Let's Talk Money - Monica Halan.markdown

 ## Investing!

+Financial Advisor != Broker
+(Only Advising)      (Only Broking)

 ### House
+Why Real Estate sucks as an Investment Vehicle:
+ * Stamp Duty + Registration + Other Transaction Costs >= 10%
+ * Tax Unfriendliness.
+Long Term Capital Gains = 20%
+ * Least Clean Sector
+ * Illiquid

+*When to buy and sell ?*
-Rule of Thumb - Buy when there is an yield >= 5% and sell when the yield <= 4% Also add cost of House Loan, stamp duty and registration.
-If still yield >=5, then buy.
+  * Buy when there is an yield >= 5% and sell when the yield <= 4%

 So, house is not a good investment.
 But if you are living in the house, story is different.
+Commercial property prices are half of residential prices!
+Real Estate hardly gives returns over a long periods of time.
+Its a bubble and correction is imminent.

+### Coffee Can Investing
+ Historical Performance of Fund does not indicate future performance.
+ Direct >> Funds with Expense Ratio
+ ETF and Passive Funds >> Actively Managed, Large Cap Funds.
+   - Why Large-Cap alpha is squeezing with time.
+Markets are becoming effecient.

+Move your money: Real Estate ---> Financial System

+Investing for long periods of time in high-quality portfolios
+         |